Njogu23/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    1.Checked browser console for error message.
+    2.Followed error to server log.
+    3.Followed error message to the specific place.

 - Update the number of likes for a toy

   - How I debugged:
+   1.Confirmed funcionality on frontend.
+   2.Checked browser console for error message.
+   3.Followed error to server log and traced the error.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    1.Confirmed funcionality on frontend.
+   2.Checked browser console for error message.
+   3.Followed error to server log and traced the error.